We recommend upgrading to the latest Microsoft Edge, Google Chrome, or Firefox.

 The cornea and external disease fellowship is a one or two year program that will provide comprehensive and extensive training in the diagnosis and treatment of cornea and external disease.
 The fellowship will offer extensive experience in the management of a wide variety of corneal and anterior segment pathology.
 The corneal fellow is expected to learn a range of corneal procedures including PKP, DALK, DSAEK and DMEK.
 Additional anterior segment procedures include cataract surgery, ocular surface neoplasia excision, pterygium excision, trauma.
 Refractive experience is also available for interested fellows.

-The fellow will have scheduled clinics at USF Eye Institute and James A. Haley Veterans Administration Hospital, and take call at Tampa General Hospital.
-The fellow will have OR time scheduled at Morsani ASC, Tampa General Hospital, and James A. Haley Veterans Administration Hospital.
+The fellow will have scheduled clinics at USF Eye Institute and take call at Tampa General Hospital.
+The fellow will have OR time scheduled at Morsani ASC and Tampa General Hospital

 For interested fellows a second year of fellowship can be arranged to incorporate research into the fellowship curriculum.
 Research would be performed in Dr. Espana’s lab with topics including corneal wound healing, chemical crosslinking, and collagen structure and function.